prwhitegsf/OrderBook/README.md

 - Price: unsigned short integer, 2 bytes
     - we treat Price as an integral type
     - this allows us to treat vector indices as prices
-        - That is index 0 (plus a small offset) of our price container represents the minimum trade - able price for the instrument for the day
+        - That is index 0 (plus a small offset) of our price container represents the minimum tradeable price for the instrument for the day
         - And index at size - 1 (minus a small offset) represents the maximum trade - able price for the instrument for the day
         - Price can then easily be converted into a standard floating point value as part of the UI, though that is not implemented here